whaynes/STCW23/jekyll/assessments/Engine/OICEW-7-1A.md

 ### Condition

-{{ "Aboard ship or in an approved simulator, given access to generator and proper tools." | markdownify }}
+Aboard ship or in an approved simulator, given access to generator and proper tools.

 ### Performance requirement